Devon Baldwin pulls heartstrings in songwriting and singing

 April 21, 2021

-Bay Area songstress and 2021 Loyola alumna Devon Baldwin succeeds in the music industry through resilience.
-Despite the cancellation of tour dates due to COVID, she plans to release her first full length album by the end of the year.
+Bay Area songstress and 2012 Loyola alumna Devon Baldwin succeeds in the music industry through resilience.
+Despite the cancellation of tour dates due to COVID, she plans to release her first full-length album by the end of the year.

 Her sound is self-described as ethereal, indie, dream pop.
 Baldwin began singing before she could really talk as a way to create dialogue between her childhood toys and made it to the Top 50 cut of American Idol during her high school years.
 She said this was a blessing in disguise.